Logicwax/gpg-hd/README.md

 `./gpg-hd --name="Satoshi Nakamoto" --email="satoshi@aol.com" [--card] "some awesome BIP-39 seed phrase ..."`

-If the last argument is `--card` then GPG-HD will attempt to write the three subkeys (Encryption, Auth, Sig) to a card such as a Yubikey.
+If the argument `--card` is supplied then GPG-HD will attempt to write the three subkeys (Encryption, Auth, Sig) to a card such as a Yubikey.

 By default GPG-HD uses 1970-01-1 (Unix epoch of 1 second) to signal a deterministic keychain.
-Optionally one can over-ride this with `--date=unix_time_in_secs`
+Optionally one can over-ride this with `--date=unix_time_in_secs` while key expirations are defaulted to 2 years.

 Private and Public GPG keychain files + SSH public key are located in the `keys` sub-directory.